anttisalonen/progbook/rst/prog.rst

 *Exercise*: Write a program that produces the correct output, for numbers from 1 to 100.

-If you succeeded in all the exercises of this chapter, congratulations!
+If you succeeded in all the exercises of this section, congratulations!
 Not all software engineering applicants are able to write the code to solve FizzBuzz.